Faculty and Staff

 Mary Anne Knefel has been at the University of Dubuque for over 36 years, initially as a Reference & Instruction Librarian, then as Assistant Director.
 In 2004, she was appointed University Librarian.
 She has taught students from first grade to Seminary how to conduct research and design Web pages.
 Before coming to UD, she worked at the Carnegie-Stout Public Library in Dubuque, the Library of the Health Sciences at the University of Illinois, University of Illinois at Urbana-Champaign, and Knox College in Galesburg, Illinois.

-Director of Field Education and Placement / Instructor in Ministry
+Director of Seminary Vocation / Director of Field Education and Placement

 DMin, University of Dubuque Theological Seminary